corydm92/lerna-test/README.md

 I personally set the version to 0.0.0 when starting Add a description (can be changed in the packages package json) I use MIT for licence
-`Entry Point` is where your built code will live.
-I leave this as lib/package-name.js
+`Entry Point` is where your bundled code will live.
+I suggest the `dist` directory for publish-ready code, and the `lib` directory for source code.
+ex: `dist/package-name.js`

+- Side note: May need to install lerna globally to run lerna commands. `npm i -g lerna`

 - Next we move to `packages/package-name/package.json` add the source file, this is the file that will hold the actual code you want to build.

-Go to pacakge.json > add a new attribute called `"source": "path-to-source-file.js"`.
+Go to pacakge.json > add a new attribute called `"source": "lib/source-file.js"`.

 - From here, this is how your new packages package.json should look.
 If you have questions on other attributes, please refer to lerna's documentaiton (note, it is important to have your source file with a `.js` extension):